Vehrik/FarOut/Characters/3-Traits.md

     Synergistic Damage, meaning that it can either be used as normal, but also have it combine with the Damage from one other source such as a Weapon, or another existing Trait.
-Synergizing Damage can only be combined with Damage with aligning types.
+Synergizing Damage can only be combined with Damage with the same type.
 Synergistic Damage costs 10 EXO per point of it instead of 5.

     You may also designate Damage as Simple when the first point is bought.